bozulonas/myland/docs/rules.md

 ### Gambit

 Instead of an attack you may attempt repel, stop, [impair](#attacks), trip or other similar effect to a foe.
-Make a test to avoid a repercussion.
+Make a save to avoid a repercussion.

 ## Core Mechanics

 ### Difficulty

-A test can become easier or harder in two ways:
+A save can become easier or harder in two ways:

-*   **Risk and Reward**: What you stand to gain and lose from a test.
+*   **Risk and Reward**: What you stand to gain and lose from a save.
 As a task becomes easier the reward increases and the risk decreases.
 A PC can choose to raise the stakes, in which case increase both the risk and reward.
 *   **Advantage/Disadvantage**: Roll twice and take the best/worst result.

 ### Magic